open-telemetry/semantic-conventions/docs/messaging/azure-messaging.md

 **Notes:**

 - Azure Service Bus client libraries don't provide batch processing clients, therefore count of processed messages can be derived from `messaging.deliver.duration` metric and is not reported.
-- In addition to generic attributes defined for the metric, Service Bus instrumentation SHOULD report following attributes:
+- In addition to generic attributes defined for the metric, Service Bus instrumentations SHOULD report the following attributes (according to their [requirement levels](#service-bus-attributes)):
-  * `messaging.servicebus.destination.subscription_name` when processing messages from topic subscriptions
+  * `messaging.servicebus.destination.subscription_name`

 #### Metric: `messaging.receive.duration`